 Top things to see and do

 No trip to Killarney is complete without a drive-through Gap of Dunloe, a narrow mountain pass carved by glacial ice that separates two mountain ranges, and along the world-famous Ring of Kerry, not to mention visiting Killarney National Park, taking a boat to Skelling Michael and going for a drive around Dingle Peninsula and Slea Head.

 We only had a weekend to wander around this part of Ireland and decided to visit 3 of the most famous spots, and we can highly recommend them to our fellow travellers.

 Sitting pretty on the lakeshore and attracting visitors from all around the world, is one of Killarney’s main attractions-beautiful Ross Castle that was built in the late 15th century by O’Donoghue Mór.

-Back in a day, Ross castles functions were to safeguard its inhabitants against enemy attacks and to provide shelter, but in the summer of 1644, the English managed to reduce a good deal of the castle to ruins.
+Back in the day, Ross castles functions were to safeguard its inhabitants against enemy attacks and to provide shelter, but in the summer of 1644, the English managed to reduce a good deal of the castle to ruins.

 Today, Ross castle has been carefully restored and is open for visitors from April to October.
 You can see inside only as part of a guided tour which costs 4 euros for an adult and usually takes 40 minutes.

 Ross Castle is a hectic place during the summer month.
-If you wish to visit with a tour, keep in mind that site is restricted and can only accommodate groups of 15, and photography is not permitted.
+If you wish to visit with a tour, keep in mind that the site is restricted and can only accommodate groups of 15, and photography is not permitted.